-Continuing Improvement Verification should not be simply about standards being met.
+Continuing Improvement Verification should not simply be about meeting standards.
 Continuous improvement sets the mental tone for accreditation: it is about doing better from a base standard and accepting that there is always room for improvement in management outputs.

-Complaints There must be a proper complaints process that should be simple, inclusive, transparent, rapid and known.
+Complaints A proper complaints process must be simple, inclusive, transparent, rapid and known.

 In addition, scheme operators may provide a range of further benefits to encourage membership, the numbers and extent of which available resources may determine.

 Benefits can be categorised into information provision, financial, e.g. discounted products and services, and a supportive approach and ‘light touch’ regulation by local authorities, often accompanied by discounts on licensing fees.

 Access to some property letting services by local authorities, educational establishments and related agencies may be conditional on membership in an accreditation scheme.

 ANUK/Unipol Codes of Standards for Larger Student Developments

 Unipol Student Homes administer these two Government-approved national schemes.

 One scheme is for student developments operated and managed by educational establishments; the second is for private-sector developments.